HOW ARE STANDARDS MADE?

 While the goals of each SDO are essentially the same, each SDO applies its own rules, processes, and terminology to the standards development process.
 Typically, each SDO is comprised of Boards, Committees and staff who establish and maintain the policies, procedures and guidelines that help ensure the integrity of the standards development process, and the standards that are generated as an outcome of this process.

-The development of a new standard is typically triggered by a formal request, submitted to an SDO by a Sponsoring Body (individual or entity, such as an industry society) for review and evaluation.
+The development of a new standard is typically triggered by a formal request, submitted to an SDO by a managing body (individual or entity, such as an industry society) for review and evaluation.
 The SDO mandates, oversees, and helps facilitate the process for standards development.
-The Sponsor for the standards project assumes responsibility for the respective area of standards development, including the organization of the standards development team and its activities.
+The Standards Committee for the project assumes responsibility for the respective area of standards development, including the organization of the standards development team and its activities.